 Mikolaj Pisarski is president of Instytut Misesa (Mises Institute-Poland) in Wroclaw.
 I asked him to assess the historical impact of Copernicus.
 He responded as follows:

 His legacy as an economist is closely tied to Polish history.
 Not only was his masterful Treatise on Coin drafted under literal fire, while Copernicus himself commanded the defense of besieged Olsztyn during the Polish-Teutonic War, but with it, he achieved what many economists today may never dream of: it was widely read and put into practice both in Prussia and Poland.
-The memory of Copernicus the economist was preserved even under 20th Century communism when his face was ironically put on a 1,000 złoty bills—one of the symbols of the Polish People’s Republic.
+The memory of Copernicus the economist was preserved even under 20th Century communism when his face was ironically put on a 1,000 złoty bill—one of the symbols of the Polish People’s Republic.

 Nicolaus Copernicus lived in an age of government monopolies over money.
 He may have taken that fact for granted without imagining that free markets and competition could serve mankind’s monetary needs better than politicians.
 But he certainly grasped some vital points, namely these: Sound money requires limitations on its quantity.
 Debasing the coinage causes prices to rise and good money to disappear from circulation.
 And the guilty party in the erosion of money’s value is invariably a dishonest government.